ggwzrd/manic-swords/README.md

 ## Help

-For questions, suggestions or other remarks contact Giulio or Pim here on Github or create a pull request.
+For questions, suggestions or other remarks create a pull request or contact Giulio or Pim at heijdenpvd[at]gmail.com .
 For more information on all the things you can do with Feathers visit [docs.feathersjs.com](http://docs.feathersjs.com).